 The church’s interior is divided into three naves with odd capitals (the columns of the left side relate episodes from the Old and New Testaments, in the right side the columns recall the pre-Christian, Etruscan and Eastern arts), the central nave is covered by a gable roof supported by wooden trusses.

 The apse of the church is semicircular with a double row of columns and has three single windows and six eyes.
 Leaning against a column in the right nave is the pulpit (from eighth century), lavishly decorated, supported by two knotted columns, decoration that is also present in the central column of the exterior decoration of the apse.
 Very beautiful is the outside view of the apse with the adjacent bell tower dating from 1233, perhaps planted on a Lombard tower.

-Already mentioned in 774, under the floor of the present church are the remains of two successive smaller churches, a church of the 5th-6th century and a second with two aisles, probably built in 8th-9th century of Lombard origin, which is accessed via a ladder placed in the right aisle of the church.
+The church is already mentioned in 774.
+Under the floor of the present church there are the remains of two successive smaller churches: a first church dating back to the V-VI century and a second church with two naves of the VIII-IX century of Lombard origin, which is accessed via a staircase located in the right nave of the church.

 Hours: 8-12 and 15-17 Admission Free

 - AA.
 VV.
 “Toscana” Guide Rosse Touring Club Italiano, 2007